IBM/migrate-app-to-openshift-using-ta/README.md

 If there is a connection between your WebSphere system and the Transformation Advisor then the results will be uploaded automatically.
 Proceed to the [Next section: "View recommendations"](#5-view-recommendations).

-If there is no connection, the Data Collector will return a .zip file containing your application data.
+If there is no connection, then you need to provide the Data Collector output to the transformation advisor.
+Data Collector will return a .zip file containing your application data.
 Use the `Upload data` option to upload the .zip file(s).

 * Find the results for each profile.
 These are zip file(s) created by the Data Collector with the same name as the profile.
 You will find the zip file(s) in the transformationadvisor directory of the Data Collector.

-* Copy the zip file(s) to your local system and select them using the `Drop or Add File` button.
+* Copy the zip file(s) to your local system.

+* Go to transformation advisor.
+Navigate to your collection and click `Upload`.

-* Use the `Upload` button to upload the files.
+* Select the zip file(s) using the `Drop or Add File` button and use the `Upload` button to upload the files.

 ![data-collector-upload](doc/source/images/data-collector-upload.png)